 If there are any issues, delays, or problems, the project manager is the point person to work with the client or company to review how to fix those issues.
-She is not involved in the hands-on work but instead makes sure progress is being made and keeps everyone on task.
+They are not involved in the hands-on work but instead make sure progress is being made and keep everyone on task.

 Here are some of the top skills necessary to be successful: